kevinyswong/kevinyswong.github.io/index.md

-He wrote also about someone who put up with finance enough to retire early, and her account of investment banking reminded me of academia, only the currency there is not money, and there's not so much as damage to anything as a large part of it will not see the light of day and has no other purpose than
+He wrote also about someone who put up with finance enough to retire early, and her account of investment banking reminded me of academia, only the currency there is not money, and there's not so much as damage to anything as a large part of it will never see the light of day and has no other purpose than
 publication:
 <blockquote>
 Recently, I spoke with a younger client who retired from a major